Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

+The (co)homologies of the classical affine Springer fibers admit an action of the trigonometric double affine Hecke algebra, at least in the ``homogeneous cases" \cite{OY,VV}, similar to the classical Springer action of the graded affine Hecke algebra on the (co)homologies of Springer fibers.
+Therefore, it is natural to expect that there is a Springer-type action of some algebra on the homologies of the generalized affine Springer fibers as well, for arbitrary $(G,N)$ (see \cite[Remark 3.9.(4)]{BFN}), and in particular in this case of Hilbert schemes of points.

+This turns out to be the case, as recently explored by Hilburn-Kamnitzer-Weekes \cite{HKW} in the spherical case.
+The algebras in question turn out to be (quantizations of) the ring of functions on the {\em Coulomb branch} of a corresponding three-dimensional $\cN=4$ gauge theory, or simply the {\em Coulomb branch algebra}, as mathematically defined in \cite{BFN} by a convolution algebra construction modeled on the affine Grassmannian (and in our case, other partial affine flag varieties), generalizing the work of \cite{BFM} for $N=0$.
+We generalize the results of \cite{HKW} to their natural maximum, allowing in particular for generalized affine Springer fibers in any partial affine flag variety.
+Combining our construction with the results of \cite{HKW} will give us more insight into the nature of Springer representations of various algebras arising as Coulomb branches.

-It was shown in \cite{KN} that the three-dimensional $\cN=4$ Coulomb branch algebra, as mathematically defined in \cite{BFN} by a convolution algebra construction modeled on the affine Grassmannian, for $G = GL_n$ and $N = \Ad\oplus V$, where $\Ad$ is the adjoint representation and $V$ is the fundamental representation, is isomorphic to the spherical rational Cherednik algebra of $GL_n$.
-See Theorem \ref{thm:rca}.
+It was shown by Kodera-Nakajima \cite{KN} that the Coulomb branch algebra, for the datum $G = GL_n$ and $N = \Ad\oplus V$, where $\Ad$ is the adjoint representation and $V$ is the vector representation, is isomorphic to the spherical rational Cherednik algebra of $\fg\fl_n$.
+In addition, \cite{WebDO, BEF} prove that the Iwahori version of the Coulomb branch in question is naturally isomorphic to the full rational Cherednik algebra.
+See Theorem \ref{thm:rca} and subsequent discussion for the precise statements.

-Using ideas from \cite{HKW} we find an action of this spherical rational Cherednik algebra on the equivariant Borel-Moore homology of $\Hilb^\bullet(\hC)$ as a type of ``generalized affine Springer theory."
-This fits well with the results of \cite{GORS,ORS,EGL,OY}.
+Combining the above ingredients, we find an action of the spherical rational Cherednik algebra of $\fg\fl_n$ on the equivariant Borel-Moore homology of $\Hilb^\bullet(\hC)$ as a type of ``generalized affine Springer theory" similar to the orbital variety version in \cite[Section 6.5.]{CG}.
+The Iwahori generalization of this yields an action of the full rational Cherednik algebra on the parabolic flag Hilbert schemes $\PHilb^{[\bullet,\bullet+(1,\ldots,1)]}(\hC)$.
+More precisely, subject to a mild constraint on the stabilizer $L_v$ of $v$ (see Theorem \ref{thm:convolution} for more details), we arrive at the following result.

+\begin{proposition} The rational Cherednik algebra $\cH_n$ of $\fg\fl_n$ acts on and the spherical rational Cherednik algebra $e\cH_n e$ acts on via a natural convolution product. \end{proposition}

+This fits well with the results of \cite{GORS,ORS,EGL,OY,GSV}, see e.g. Section \ref{sec:gsv}, where we compare our calculations with the recent results of Gorsky-Simental-Vazirani.